CarloDePieri/odk_servermanager_docs/docs/source/usage.rst

 .. _default: https://github.com/CarloDePieri/odk_servermanager/blob/master/config.ini

-Managing a server instance
+Manage a server instance
-^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^
-You can update a server instance if you want to change mission, mods or just a field somewhere.
-Simply edit your ``config.ini`` and relaunch ``ODKSM.bat`` via drag&drop or console.
+An *update* of a server instance is needed if a change in mission, mods or just a field somewhere is desired.
+To do so, edit your ``config.ini`` and relaunch ``ODKSM.bat`` via drag&drop or the console.

 This will re-link / re-copy mods, reset the keys folder and re-compile config files.

 .. note:: When updating mods in the Arma 3 ``!Workshop`` folder the keys files will probably change.
 Sadly there's
-    no way to magically link them in the instance, since the name of the file itself changes.
-This means that after updating the mods you probably will need to update your server instance with ODKSM to re-link keys files.
+    no way to magically link them in the instance, since the name of these very files changes.
+This means that after updating the mods via Steam, an update to the server instance will be needed in order to re-link keys files.

-.. important:: Remember that if you edit **symlinked files** inside a generated instance folder you are really editing
+.. important:: Remember that when editing **symlinked files** inside a generated instance folder, files **inside the
-    files inside the main Arma folder.
+    main Arma folder** are really being changed!

-.. important:: Keep in mind that every **real file** inside the generated instance folder is re-compiled on update.
-This
+.. important:: Keep in mind that every **real file** inside the generated instance folder is **re-compiled on update**.
-    means that if you edit the generated ServerConfig.cfg directly you will lose those edits on update.
-If you want them to persist, use the main ``config.ini`` file or :doc:`config templates <templates>`.
+    This means that any edits, for example to a generated ServerConfig.cfg, will be lost on update.
+For changes that persist between updates use the main ``config.ini`` file or :doc:`config templates <templates>`.

 Delete a server instance
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Everything inside a generated server instance folder are either symlinked or generated by the tool, so you can safely delete the whole folder if you don't need it anymore or if you need to start over.
+Everything inside a generated server instance folder are either symlinked or generated by the tool, so the whole folder can be safely deleted if not needed anymore or to start over with a new configuration.

 More customization
 ^^^^^^^^^^^^^^^^^^
-If you find yourself repeating some task specific to a certain addons or config edit, chances are that you may find useful tips in our :doc:`Advanced Usage section <quick_start>`.
+This is everything needed to run a server instance!
+More information about automating some repeating tasks, like setting up several server instances or performing specific action with specific mods, can be found in the :doc:`Advanced Usage section <quick_start>`.